bmdavis419/river/README.md

    - pages for each piece of the library with good examples
    - automatic setup with llm prompts (copy into cursor agent and get river working in seconds)
 2. really good cursor rules for river
-3. tanstack start adapter for river
-4. s2 provider for river
+3. s2 provider for river
-5. more complex real world examples for river